Elvis & Nixon: Critical response

-On review aggregator Rotten Tomatoes the film has a rating of 77% based on 151 reviews and an average rating of 6.48/10.
+On review aggregator Rotten Tomatoes the film has a rating of 76% based on 156 reviews and an average rating of 6.48/10.
 The site's critical consensus reads, "Elvis & Nixon may not do much to expand on its absurdly iconic photographic source material, but it's rarely less than engaging thanks to its talented starring duo."
-On Metacritic, the film has a score of 59 out of 100 based on 37 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 59 out of 100 based on 37 reviews, indicating "mixed or average" reviews.

 Radio Times gave the film an average review but praised the acting: "Michael Shannon is an enjoyably left-field choice for a jaded, increasingly alienated Presley; he’s grown weary of the persona he has to tiresomely maintain, seems to be losing the plot, and yet still creates a stir wherever he treads.
-Assigned less screen time, Nixon is a more enigmatic figure: gruff, stubborn and played to perfection by Kevin Spacey. ...
+Assigned less screen time, Nixon is a more enigmatic figure: gruff, stubborn, and played to perfection by Kevin Spacey. ...
 Shannon and Spacey are a hoot in an entertaining if unenlightening effort".
 Flickering Myth enjoyed the film: “Elvis & Nixon is an entirely pleasant 86 minutes in the cinema – entertaining, humorous and well-made, albeit somewhat forgettable.
-Also it’s further proof that a female director can harness the energy of two top male thespians portraying macho men.”
+Also, it’s further proof that a female director can harness the energy of two top male thespians portraying macho men.”
 What's Worth Seeing also liked the film, writing: "With Michael Shannon as the gun-toting rock-and-roll star and Kevin Spacey as the President, more famous for his downfall a couple of years ahead, director Liza Johnson delivers an unexpectedly sharp, funny and zippy real-life tale of absurdity which would have been surreal beyond measure for everyone involved – except for The King himself."
 Nigel M. Smith of The Guardian called the film “a breezy comedy nimbly directed” and wrote: "Given that the film is about two of the most recognizable figures of the 20th century, clearly casting is key to its success.
-Luckily, Johnson hit the jackpot by getting Michael Shannon on board as the King and Kevin Spacey to play the Nixon."
+Luckily, Johnson hit the jackpot by getting Michael Shannon on board as the King and Kevin Spacey to play the corrupt president."